 - the date of the item or service;

 - the date of the ALJ’s decision; and

-- your name and signature, and, if applicable, the name and signature of your representative;
+- your name, and, if applicable, the name of your representative.

 You must send a copy of the ALJ’s decision or dismissal order with your appeal.